timeplus-io/proton/examples/coinbase/README.md

 # Demo for Benthos data pipeline and Coinbase websocket data

-This docker compose file demonstrates how to ingest WebSocket data into Timeplus Proton by using Benthos(a.k.a.
-Redpanda Connect) pipeline.
+This docker compose file demonstrates how to ingest WebSocket data into Proton by using Benthos pipeline.

 ## Start the stack

 Simply run `docker compose up` in this folder.
 Three docker containers in the stack:

-1. d.timeplus.com/timeplus-io/proton:latest, as the streaming database
+1. ghcr.io/timeplus-io/proton:latest, as the streaming database
 2. jeffail/benthos:latest, a [Benthos](https://www.benthos.dev/) service as the data pipeline
-3. init_timeplus_resources, create the tickers stream when Proton database server is ready
+3. init container, create the tickers stream when Proton database server is ready
-4. init-pipeline, create the Benthos pipeline to ingest data to Proton

-The ddl to create the stream is:
+the ddl to create the stream is:

 ```sql
 CREATE STREAM IF NOT EXISTS tickers (